trash89/brownie_with_hardhat/README.md

     Changing greeting from 'Hello' to 'Hello brownie'
 ```

-So now we can debug smartcontracts by adding console.log() in the Solidity code and deploy,test scripts and interact with contracts from the brownie console.
+So now we can debug smart contracts by adding console.log() in the Solidity code and deploy,test and interact with contracts from brownie.